tksh164/rdclauncher/README.md

 ## 📥 Install

 1. Download [an app's zip file](https://github.com/tksh164/rdclauncher/releases/latest).

-    - After the download the zip file, you can unblock the zip file from the file's property or using [Unblock-File](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/unblock-file) cmdlet.
+2. After the download the zip file, you can unblock the zip file by check **Unblock** from the file's property or using [Unblock-File](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/unblock-file) cmdlet.

+    ```powershell
+    Unblock-File rdclauncher-x.y.z.zip
+    ```

-2. Extract to files from the zip file.
+3. Extract to files from the zip file.
 You can extract files from the **Extract All...** context menu in the File Explorer or using [Expand-Archive](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.archive/expand-archive) cmdlet.

+    ```powershell
+    Expand-Archive rdclauncher-x.y.z.zip
+    ```

-3. Locate to the extracted files to anywhere you like.
+4. Locate to the extracted files to anywhere you like.

 If you don't need this app anymore, you can uninstall it by delete the located folder.